marigold-dev/training-dapp-4/README.md

 };
 ```

-Finally, change the view to a generic one and do a switch on the first argument
+Finally, change the view to a generic one and do a `if...else` on `viewName` argument

 ```typescript
 // @view